 Additionally, when children receiving SSI become adults, the SSA frequently conducts a redetermination using the adult definition of disability rather than the definition for a child.
 The purpose of this redetermination is to determine whether children who are no longer underage are still eligible to receive SSI benefits as adults.

-Since monthly SSI benefits are directly tied to recipients’ incomes, including earnings and, sometimes, other household members’ earnings, SSI recipients generally have certain reporting requirements in order to maintain eligibility for SSI.
+Since monthly SSI benefits are directly tied to recipients’ incomes, including earnings and, sometimes, other household members’ earnings, SSI recipients generally have certain reporting requirements in order to maintain eligibility for SSI in Gwinnett County.
 Individuals who are receiving SSI and working typically must report all monthly gross earnings to the SSA.
 If they are receiving SSI and participating in the Ticket to Work Program, then they may need to report all earnings to their employment network or state vocational rehabilitation agency.